 We’ve only included 7kW fast chargers – which give your car around 25 miles of range for every hour of charge – because it’s the only way you can charge your car overnight.

 We’ve left the choice between getting a tethered or untethered charger machine up to you, as it comes down to personal preference whether you want an in-built charging cable.

-The prices in this article are estimates, and the final figure may depend on your circumstances.
-Make sure to shop around, to get the best installation quote.
+The prices in this article are estimates, and the final figure may depend on your circumstances – so make sure to shop around to get the best installation quote.